sergeevgk/raytracing/README.md

-# raytracing
+# Ray tracing with refractions and shadowing in Python

-Forked originally from rossant/raytracing.py (https://gist.github.com/rossant/6046463) Very simple ray tracing engine in (almost) pure Python.
+Forked originally from [rossant/raytracing.py] (https://gist.github.com/rossant/6046463 "Simple ray tracing")

+Simple ray tracing engine in Python.
 Depends on NumPy and Matplotlib.
-Diffuse and specular lighting, simple shadows, reflections, no refraction.
-Purely sequential algorithm, slow execution.
-The goal is to add refraction
+Originally RT engine included:
++ Diffuse and specular lighting
++ Reflections
++ Sequential algorithm with slow execution

+Our goal is to add **refraction** and make **smooth shadowing**.
+We implemented recursive algorithm instead of sequential to add refraction.

+Test script is located in 'tests' directory along with result images of ray tracing engine runs.